p-mckenzie/p-mckenzie.github.io/_posts/2020-11-03-markov-chains.md

 |my|0.25|

 This indicates our three options for a first word, how likely each is.
-The Markov chain will randomly draw a first word from this distribution.
+When we start generating sentences, we'll randomly draw from this probability distribution.

 ### Second word
 Now, we want to build a data structure to power a Markov chain that considers one word when choosing